bachmanna/pycef/Tutorial.md

 ## Build executable

-* See the examples/installers/ directory.
+* See the examples/build-executable/ directory.
 On Win use py2exe.
 On Linux use cxfreeze.
 On Mac use py2app.

-## What next?
+## What's next?

 * See more examples in the examples/ directory
 * See API docs in the api/ directory